loicdescotte/Play2-HTML5Tags/README.md

 This tags add client side validation attributes (required, max|min length...) and formats (date, number, email...) to Play 2.0 templates.

-Attributes are generared from the constraints defined on the model, e.g. `Required` constraint on a field.
+Attributes are generared from the constraints defined in the model or in a form mapping, e.g. `Required` constraint on a field.

 They can generate several kinds of input :